ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 requires derivatives of the output with respect to the input in order to compute residuals of the continuity and momentum equations.
 The loss value comes from the sum of squares of those residuals.
-Internally, Modulus Sym needs to figure out how to evaluate the model and the PDE and compute the required intermediate quantities (the derivatives, for example).
+Internally, PhysicsNeMo Sym needs to figure out how to evaluate the model and the PDE and compute the required intermediate quantities (the derivatives, for example).
 This amounts to connecting nodes (quantities to compute) with edges (methods for combining quantities to compute other quantities)